-Considered to utilize the lowest level of validation, with a DV SSL the Certificate Authority will verify that the organization at hand has control over the domain name that is attempting to use the SSL.
+Considered to utilize the lowest level of validation, with a DV SSL the Certificate Authority will verify the organization at hand has control over the domain name attempting to use the SSL.
 This is done by making changes to the DNS record through uploading files provided by the CA to the domain.
 This shows ownership of the domain and will validate the certificate.

 - Organization Validation

 Considered to utilize a medium level of validation, an OV SSL verifies the domain in a similar process for domain validations but also validates the organization by investigating information like name, city, and country.
 This requires more human interaction yet offers a higher level of verification.

 Considered to utilize a strict level of validation, an EV SSL verifies the domain name, basic organization details, and further validates organization information such as location and legal status.
 This validation process takes the most time and human interaction yet adds the most verification between user and organization.

 Along with these types of SSL certificates affecting validation, the number of domain and subdomain names remain important.
 These factors can file SSL Certificates into three more categories:

 - Single Name SSL Certificates protect up to one domain name.

 - Wildcard SSL Certificates protect an unlimited number of subdomain names.